 Azure Web App targets

-Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by role during deployments.
+Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by target tag during deployments.

-From version 2022.1 Octopus can discover Azure Web App targets using tags on your Web App resource.
+From version 2022.1 Octopus can discover Azure Web App targets using tags on your Web App cloud resource template.

 Requirements